 3D printers have become a mature, production-ready technology in the last decade.
-Today many machines are connected to an IoT device, which means they're continuously generating information.
+Today many machines are connected to an IoT device and continuously generating information.

-What exactly this data includes can vary significantly depending on the 3D printer’s model and vendor, but the term generally refers to the printer’s vital signs that are captured by sensors, such as:
+What exactly this data includes depends on the 3D printer’s model and vendor, but the term generally refers to the printer’s vital signs that are captured by sensors, such as:

 This is information about the state of the printer, be it connected and producing, or on standby.
 For example, if printing is in progress, IoT data will include the percentage of the build completion.